shivdeep-singh/client-sdk/docs/tpm.md

 # 5. Issue the command

   $ make
-  (You may need to run “sudo apt install make gcc” before running this command successfully).
+  (You may need to run Â“sudo apt install make gccÂ” before running this command successfully).

 # 6. Check for possible errors.